swetha-pulluri/Diabetes_Prediction_App/README.md

-# Diabetes Prediction App 🩺💻
+# Diabetes Prediction Web App 🩺💻

 This is a Machine Learning based web application that predicts whether a person is diabetic using medical parameters.